Arunthiruma588/TFT-Augment-Overlay/README.md

 ## Patch Notes

-[Upcoming] **14.4** - **DISCLAIMER - Please allow us to test whether the tool works with Vanguard**.
+[Upcoming] **14.5+** - **DISCLAIMER - Please allow us to test whether the tool works with Vanguard**.
 More info in [Frequently Asked Questions](#frequently-asked-questions)

+[Live] **14.4** - The Teamfight Tactics Augment Overlay tool should be safe to use and working as intended.
+(This has not been verified yet)

-[Live] **14.3** - The Teamfight Tactics Augment Overlay tool is safe to use and working as intended.
+[Past] **14.3** - The Teamfight Tactics Augment Overlay tool is safe to use and working as intended.

 ## Installation
   ### System Requirements

+  * #### Windowsx64
   * #### Windows 10, Windows 11
   * #### 1920 x 1080 resolution (1080p)

   We currently do not support Mac or Linux as our testing for those devices is limited.

   As of upcoming patch 14.4 in League of Legends, Riot Games has made the decision to stop supporting Windows 7, 8, and 8.1, meaning a Windows installation of 10 or later is required to play.
 If you do not have those installed we recommend getting a device or license key that has those versions of Windows as soon as you can.
+We have only tested on Windowsx64 architecture and used programs supporting this architecture so we are unsure of using Windowsx32.

   Currently our tool only supports 1920 x 1080 resolution.
 If your monitor supports 1920 x 1080 resolution we recommend switching resolutions before using the Augment Overlay tool, otherwise the tool may not function correctly.